 Simple, legendary and fantastic value at $99.
 You can get them colored these days but please don’t do that.

 Condenser microphones are considered to be the best choice for vocal recording.
-They contain a large diaphragm that responds sensitively to the changes in pressure from a vocal performance.
-Many of them are expensive but in recent times the prices have come down within reach of home and project studios while retaining enough quality to make for surprisingly good recordings.
+The large diaphragm responds sensitively to the changes in pressure from a vocal performance.
+They used to be expensive and many of them still are but in recent times the prices have come down within reach of home and project studios while retaining enough quality to make for surprisingly good recordings.
 The Audio-Technica AT2020 is one such condenser microphone.

 This is where the choices start to heat up.
 You’ll find professionally quality wrapped up in satisfying build quality where you know you can’t go far wrong.